-Author has written 22 stories for Anime X-overs, Fullmetal Alchemist, Bleach, Katekyo Hitman Reborn!, Death Note, Eyeshield 21, Kuroko no Basuke/黒子のバスケ, Chihayafuru/ちはやふる, and Naruto.
+Author has written 24 stories for Anime X-overs, Fullmetal Alchemist, Bleach, Katekyo Hitman Reborn!, Death Note, Eyeshield 21, Kuroko no Basuke/黒子のバスケ, Chihayafuru/ちはやふる, Naruto, and Buffy: The Vampire Slayer.

 holy shit, The Rare Gem has 100 subscribers, that makes me way happier than it should